 Exclusions May Apply to Optum Benefits

-Optum requires all clinicians to submit an ICD-10-CM Mental Health/Substance Abuse primary diagnosis code, and encourages you to list all secondary diagnoses (up to 3 additional) as clinically appropriate.
-Optum utilizes this data to develop quality improvement programs addressing the needs of specific clinical populations.
+Optum requires all clinicians to submit an ICD-10-CM Mental Health / Substance Use Disorder primary diagnosis code and encourages you to list all secondary diagnoses as clinically appropriate.

 Coordination of Benefits

 On an annual basis, members are required to provide information on all other insurance coverage they have.
-If a patient's claims are pended indicating "COB verification required from member," they should contact Optum directly to update their coverage information.
+If a patient's claims are pended indicating "COB verification required from member", the member should contact Optum directly using the number on the back of their ID card to update their COB information.

 Psychiatrists and prescribing nurses are no longer required to obtain prior authorization or complete Outpatient Treatment Progress Reports (OTPRs) for their patients.
 The table below reflects some of the most frequently used CPT codes among prescribing clinicians that do not require prior authorization of benefits: